JavierMarrero/libartemis-cxx-runtime/README.md

 ## Installation

-Artemis uses Apache Netbeans for its active development (as of december, 2022) and exports its build interface via makefiles.
+Artemis uses Apache NetBeans for its active development (as of december, 2022) and exports its build interface via makefiles.
 GNU Make is supported.
 Bash scripts are provided where necessary.

+## Using NetBeans

+Using NetBeans it is quite easy to build and test the library since it is the mian development platform.
+Just clone this repository, and open the project in NetBeans.
+The rest should work seamlessly.

+> Other IDEs compatible with the GNU Build System are supported.

+## Using Bash shell directly

 To build the library, do:

 ```bash
 # Switch to the project's directory